6 Chaga Mushroom Benefits, According to Science

 1. Supports the Immune System

 Are you looking for a little extra immune support as the kids go back to school and the cold season begins?
-Triterpenoids in chaga mushroom can encourage the body’s production of cytokines, which are proteins that come from white blood cells.
+Triterpenoids in chaga mushrooms can encourage the body’s production of cytokines, which are proteins that come from white blood cells.

 Cytokines are vital for immune function since they act as a sort of red flag, alerting your immune cells to potential pathogens.
 This can help support your overall wellness throughout the year.